The Best Synthesizer Keyboards for Music Production under $500

 The keyboard offers 25 velocity-sensitive keys with assignable aftertouch and mod and pitch wheels.
-Novation Bass Station was built to deliver punchy bass and with the two oscillators with 4 waveforms and the extra sub-oscillator, you will be able to achieve that.
-A flexible modulation with 2 envelopes and 2 LFOs are also available.
+Novation Bass Station was built to deliver punchy bass, and with the two oscillators with four waveforms and the extra sub-oscillator, you will be able to achieve that.
+A flexible modulation with two envelopes and 2 LFOs are also available.

 It offers 64 sound presets and 64 user memories to save your creative work.
 It might not look like many memory slots and presets, compare to other of our list, but don’t forget that this is a bass committed synthesizer.

 There are also two filters, one New ‘Acid’ filter, and a ‘Classic’ original Bass Station filter, that will help you deliver great filter tones.
 You can easily switch the bass station filter from low pass through high pass to bandpass.
 Furthermore, it offers an Arpeggiator with a programmable step sequencer to store and call up patterns and ideas.

 Conclusion: Novation Bass Station II is an analog synthesizer that offers extreme portability and connectivity to your computer, external devices, headphones and more.

 8. Arturia MicroBrute Analog Synthesizer

 The smallest, lightest and one of the cheapest synthesizer keyboards in the market comes from Arturia.
 Arturia MicroBrute is an analog synthesizer with 25 velocity-sensitive keys as well as modulation and pitch wheel.